trek10inc/cfn-changeset-viewer/readme.md

-  --version                    Show version number [boolean] --change-set-name            The name or ARN of the change set [string] [required] --stack-name                 The name of the stack, only required if the change set ARN is not specified [string] --show-unchanged-properties  Show unchanged properties in the diff [boolean] --help                       Show help [boolean]
+  --version                    Show version number [boolean] --change-set-name            The name or ARN of the change set [string] [required] --stack-name                 The name of the stack, only required if the change set ARN is not specified [string] --region                     The AWS region where the change-set is located [string] --show-unchanged-properties  Show unchanged properties in the diff [boolean] --help                       Show help [boolean]
 Usage: